ECDID/ECDID/Backlog.md

 Labels should also be used to indicate the priority for a particular story/issue.
 Labels such as "Low", "Medium", or "High" should be used in this case.

-### Assignees
+### Issue status (Assignees)

-Project members can be assigned to issues.
-This is a purely cosmetic feature, and it indicates who is currently working on the issue at hand.
+Project members should be assigned to issues to indicate a "in progress" story.
+When an issue is closed, it indicates a "completed" story.
+In this manner, no 2 project members will end up working on the same story at the same time.

 ## Milestones